-You should also consider adding a tagline unto your podcast name to add more details, or simply make it more memorable.
+You should also consider adding a tagline to your podcast name to add more details, or simply make it more memorable.

 Although, podcasts are mainly audio.
-Having a great cover art will definitely set you up for success.
+Having great cover art will definitely set you up for success.

 Here are some tidbits to get you started:

 - Avoid excessive words.
 The most I would recommend is to have your podcast title and tagline (if you have one)